-The Toyota Aygo was rated 43rd out of 75 models in our 2018 Driver Power owner satisfaction survey of cars currently on sale in the UK, which isn't too bad for a city car that's been on sale for a few years.
-Of the owners who responded, just 4.9% reported experiencing a problem with their car at least once.
+The Toyota Aygo was rated 60th out of 75 models in our 2021 Driver Power owner satisfaction survey of cars currently on sale in the UK, which isn't too bad for a city car that's been on sale for a few years.
+Of the owners who responded, a low percentage reported experiencing a problem with their car at least once.

 Low running costs were by far its owner's favourite Aygo attribute, with the car's infotainment technology and bold looks earning praise, too.
 Interestingly, the mechanically similar Peugeot 108 and Citroen C1 did less well in the survey.

 While we didn't get enough responses from Aygo owners to include it in the 2020 survey, Toyota did very well overall.
 A number of models scored highly and the brand scored a top-10 finish out of 30 manufacturers.

 The Aygo was awarded four out of five stars for safety by crash-testing body Euro NCAP when tested in 2014, scoring 80% for both adult and child occupant protection.
 These crash tests have become more stringent in recent years, so it's likely it would be given a lower score if tested again today.
 The Volkswagen Up! scored the maximum five-stars in 2011, but when it was retested in 2019 it achieved a three-star rating.

 As standard, all Aygos have anti-lock brakes, four airbags, electronic stability control, ISOFIX child-seat mounts and a system that monitors tyre pressures.
 You also get a reversing camera on all models.